BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 of the many variables involved with the general problem of concurrency.

-Concurrency is initially overwhelming precisely because it is a general goal ("make a program faster using tasks") with a myriad of strategies to achieve that goal---and more strategies regularly appear.
-This overwhelm diminishes when you understand it from the perspective of different competing strategies for the same problem.
+Concurrency is initially overwhelming precisely because it is a general goal ("make a program faster using tasks") with myriad strategies to achieve that goal (and more strategies regularly appear).
+The overwhelm diminishes when you understand it from the perspective of different competing strategies for the same problem.

-This book takes the pragmatic approach of only giving you what you need to solve your problem, starting with the simplest strategies first.
+This book takes the pragmatic approach of only giving you what you need to solve your problem, presenting the simplest strategies first whenever possible.
 It's exceptionally difficult to understand *everything* about concurrency, so requiring that you do so in order to implement the simplest approach necessary to solve your problem is unreasonable and impractical.

 Each strategy has strengths and weaknesses.
 Typically, one strategy might solve some classes of problems quite well, while being relatively ineffective for